ajharry69/dt-bank/README.md

 * **Spring Cloud Config**
 * **OpenFeign:** For inter-service communication.
 * **PostgreSQL:** As the RDBMS for each service.
+* **RabbitMQ:** As the messaging queue for inter-service communication.
 * **Maven:** For project build and dependency management.
-* **Testcontainers:** For integration tests and running application services, providing ephemeral Docker containers for dependencies like PostgreSQL,
+* **Testcontainers:** For integration tests and running application services, providing ephemeral Docker containers for dependencies like PostgreSQL, RabbitMQ, etc.
-  RabbitMQ, etc.
 * **JUnit 5:** For unit and integration testing.
 * **Lombok:** To reduce boilerplate code.
 * **MapStruct:** For DTO-entity mapping.